Savitri Devi: Early years

 Born as Maximiani Julia Portas in 1905 in Lyon, Savitri Devi was the daughter of Maxim Portas, a French citizen of Greek and Italian descent and an English woman, Julia Portas (née Nash).
 From childhood and throughout her life, she was a passionate advocate for animal rights.
 Her earliest political affiliations were with Greek nationalism.
 In her youth she was interested in German philosophy and Germany; she was disturbed by Germany's treatment at the end of World War I and by the treatment of Greek refugees simultaneously.
 She blamed the Jews for the defeat of Germany.

-Educated in Greece and France, Portas studied philosophy and chemistry, earning two master's degrees in philosophy and science and a PhD in chemistry from the University of Lyon based on her thesis La simplicité mathématique.
+Educated in Greece and France, Portas studied philosophy and chemistry, earning two bachelor's degrees (one in philosophy and one in science) and a PhD in chemistry from the University of Lyon based on her thesis La simplicité mathématique under Étienne Souriau.
 She next traveled to Greece, and surveyed the legendary ruins.
 Here, she became familiar with Heinrich Schliemann's discovery of swastikas in Anatolia.
 Her conclusion was that the Ancient Greeks were Aryan in origin.
-Her first two books were her doctoral dissertations: Essai critique sur Théophile Kaïris and La simplicité mathématique.
+Her first two books were her 1935 doctoral dissertations: Essai critique sur Théophile Kaïris (a thesis about philosopher Theophilos Kairis) and La simplicité mathématique.

 Influenced by her hatred of the Bible and later Zionist actions in Palestine, she became antisemitic at a young age.
 In early 1928, Portas renounced her French citizenship and acquired Greek nationality.
 In 1929 (a year of conflict between Arabs and Jews in the region) she joined a pilgrimage to the British Mandate of Palestine during Lent, which reinforced her beliefs.
 Portas was also influenced in her antisemitism by various French intellectuals, with whom antisemitism was prolific; she was especially influenced by Ernest Renan.